-Oral contraceptives have been shown to increase both the relative and attributable risks of cerebrovascular events (thromboth cand hemorrhagic strokes), although, in general, the risk is greatest among older (> 35 years), hypertensive women who also smoke.
-Hypertension was found to be a risk factor for both users and nonusers, for both types of strokes, and smoking interacted to increase the risk of stroke.
-27-29
+Oral contraceptives have been shown to increase both the relative and attributable risks of cerebrovascular events (thrombotic and hemorrhagic strokes), although, in general, the risk is greatest among older (>35 years), hypertensive women who also smoke.
+Hypertension was found to be a risk factor for both users and nonusers, for both types of strokes, and smoking interacted to increase the risk of stroke.27-29

-In a large study, the relative risk of thrombotic strokes has been shown to range from 3 for normotensive users to 14 for users with severe hypertension.30 The relative risk of hemorrhagic stroke is reported to be 1.2 for non-smokers who used oral contraceptives, 2.6 for smokers who did not use oral contraceptives, 7.6 for smokers who used oral contraceptives, 2.6 for smokers who are to all contraceptives, 1.8 for normotensive users and 25.7 for users with severe hypertension.30 The attributable risk is also greater in older d.
-Dose-related risk of vascular disease from oral contraceptives A positive association has been observed between the amount of estrogen and progestogen in oral contraceptives and the risk of vascular disease.31-33 A decline in serum high density lipoproteins (HDL) has been reported with many progestational risk of vascular disease.
-"A decline in serum ingil density ipporteeins (inc.) has been reported with many progestational agents.
-14-16 A decline in serum high density lipporteeins has been associated with an increased incidence of ischemic heart disease.
-Because estrogens increase HDL cholesterol, the net effect of an oral contraceptive depends on a balance achieved between doses of estrogen and progestogen and the nature and absolute amount of progestogens used in the contraceptives.
-The amount of both hormones should be considered in the choice of an oral contraceptive.
+In a large study, the relative risk of thrombotic strokes has been shown to range from 3 for normotensive users to 14 for users with severe hypertension.
+The relative risk of hemorrhagic stroke is reported to be 1.2 for non-smokers who used oral contraceptives, 2.6 for smokers who did not use oral contraceptives, 7.6 for smokers who used oral contraceptives, 1.8 for normotensive users and 25.7 for users with severe hypertension.
+The attributable risk is also greater in older women.

+d.
+Dose-related risk of vascular disease from oral contraceptives d.
+Dose-feated risk of vascular disease from oral contraceptives.
+A positive association has been observed between the amount of estrogen and progestogen in oral contraceptives and the risk of vascular disease.31-32 A decline in serum high density lipoproteins (HDL) has been reported with many progestational agents.14-16 A decline in serum high density lipoproteins has been associated with an increased incidence of ischemic heart disease.
+Because estrogens increase HDL cholesterol, the net effect of an oral contraceptive depends on a balance achieved between doses of estrogen and progestogen and the activity of the progestogen used in the contraceptives.
+The activity and amount of both hormones should be considered in the choice of an oral contraceptive.